jamesbontempo/node-dataset/README.md

 ```

 ### getFields
-The `getFields` method returns an array containing the fields of the current DataSet.
+The `getFields` method returns an array containing the fields of the current `DataSet`.

 Example:
 ```js